One Anastomosis Gastric Bypass

 -

-Trusted Source One anastomosis gastric bypass vs Poublon N, Chidi I, Bethlehem M, Kuipers E, Gadiot R, Emous M, van Det M, Dunkelgrun M, Biter U, Apers J Go to Source more effective revisional bariatric surgery procedure
+May be a Trusted Source One anastomosis gastric bypass vs Poublon N, Chidi I, Bethlehem M, Kuipers E, Gadiot R, Emous M, van Det M, Dunkelgrun M, Biter U, Apers J Go to Source more effective revisional bariatric surgery procedure

 - Improved resolution of type 2 diabetes